wkiri/MDW-handwritten/README.md

 In addition to numeric results, we can use our domain knowledge to explore errors in a task-specific way.
-For example, we used the first two digits to define a geographical region that spans many ZIP Codes, then created a per-region test set of 100 randomly generated samples from ZIP Codes located in that region.
-The following figure shows the map of ZIP Code error rates per region for the SVM.
+For example, we used the first two digits to define a geographical sector that spans many ZIP Codes, then calculated the average error for predictions on ZIP Codes located in that sector.
+The following figure shows the map of ZIP Code error rates per sector for the SVM.
 We find high variability across regions, and different classifiers show different geographical biases.